ulfalizer/Kconfiglib/README.rst

 Kconfiglib is a `Kconfig
 <https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt>`_
 implementation in Python 2/3.
-It started out as a helper library, but now has a enough functionality to work well as a standalone Kconfig implementation (including ``menuconfig`` implementations).
+It started out as a helper library, but now has a enough functionality to also work well as a standalone Kconfig implementation (including ``menuconfig`` implementations).

 The entire library is contained in `kconfiglib.py